TRIAL

-The case of Leonid Plyushch was tried by the Kiev Regional Court on 25-29 January 1973.
-The judge was Dyshel.
+The case of Leonid Plyushch was heard by the Kiev Region Court from 25 to 29 January 1973.
+The judge was Dyshel [1].

 Nine witnesses were questioned at the trial.
 Among them was the man of letters Ivan Dzyuba, arrested in 1972.

-The court ruled that L. Plyushch was mentally ill, and that while in a non-responsible state he had committed especially dangerous crimes coming under Article 62 of the Ukrainian Criminal Code.
+The Court ruled that Plyushch was mentally ill, and that while in a non-responsible state he had committed especially dangerous crimes under Article 62 (UkSSR Criminal Code).

 Plyushch was charged with the following:

-1) Possessing several copies of A Chronicle of Current Events, the Ukrainian Herald, and other samizdat materials; and distributing some of them among his acquaintances.
+- Possessing several copies of A Chronicle of Current Events, the Ukrainian Herald, and other samizdat materials; distributing some of them among his acquaintances;

-2) Writing seven articles of literary criticism whose content was ruled to be “anti- Soviet” and familiarizing several acquaintances with some of these articles.
+- Writing seven articles of literary criticism, the content of which was ruled to be “anti-Soviet”; familiarizing several acquaintances with some of these articles;

-3) Signing open letters to the UN as a member of the Action Group; membership in the “illegal Action Group”.
+- Signing Open Letters to the UN as a member of the Action Group (CCE 8.10);

 Plyushch’s wife and sister were allowed into the courtroom for the reading of the ruling.